Why does my home battery drain when Octopus charges my EV?

 The EV–battery conflict is the most common version of a wider problem: when multiple smart devices share a home, they can conflict silently.
 Your heat pump might pull from a battery that was meant to export during peak.
 Your EV might charge from battery when cheap grid power was available.

 These conflicts do not show up as errors.
-They show up as a battery that is never quite where you expect it to be, and energy bills that are slightly higher than they should be.
+They show up as a battery that is not where you expect it to be, and energy bills that may be higher than they could be with better coordination.

-If this sounds like your setup, read how 1app.energy solves it — or tell us what devices you have installed and we will review whether your home fits the current rollout wave.
+If this sounds like your setup, read how 1app.energy can help supported homes manage it — or tell us what devices you have installed and we will review whether your home fits the current rollout wave.

 Relevant smart controls